adisreyaj/100DaysofCode-React/log.md

 - Learning about handling gestures and adding animations

 **Thoughts:** React Native Reanimated does give a lot of control, I feel the API is a bit verbose.
 Can't complain.

+### Day 35: Jun 15 , 2020

+**Today's Progress**:

+- Worked on the settings UI for my sample app
+- More use of FlatList
+- Refactoring code